Commercial Invoices That Clear Customs

 • Vague descriptions: “Samples,” “Food Products,” or “Machinery Parts” tell customs nothing and trigger inspections

-• Wrong HS codes: Incorrect classification leads to incorrect duty rates and potential penalties
+• Wrong HS codes: Incorrect classification leads to customs delays and potential penalties

 • Inconsistent values: Invoice value doesn’t match Letter of Credit or previous shipments